hnu-vis/DataCrafter/README.md

 ```
 3. Download the repo

-4. Download demo data from [here](waittofill), and unpack it in the root folder
+4. Download demo data from [here](https://drive.google.com/file/d/1se-uJddNTuUKAenlMDAu4dL99Xi-YjrT/view?usp=drive_link), and unpack it in the `demo` folder.

 5. Run backend